Looks

 Beware that storing Manual values only into a Look will literally only store the red values and nothing else.
 If you only changed Color Temperature, only Color Temperature will be stored so if you expect your Tint to be at 0 when you go to this look, you must also make sure your Tint is a red zero (0) along with whatever Color Temperature you chose when storing.

 Each Look must live inside a Sequence and is therefore automatically created in 1.
-Main Sequence.
+Main Sequence if not specified.

 Playing Looks